piured/courel/README.md

 The value of each `GimmickPair` determines the amount of beats that will be faked over w.r.t. the beat it is placed at.
 A value of 1 will fake 1 beat, a value of 2 will fake 2 beats, and so on.
 Negative values are not allowed.

-You must always return a non-empty list in the `GetFakes` method of the `ILoader` interface.
+You must always return a non-empty list in the `GetFakes` method of the `IChart` interface.
 Charts not using this gimmick shall return an empty list.

 To show the difference w.r.t. to the Warps gimmick above, we added a Fake gimmick at beat 3 with a value of 4, so notes placed at beats 3, 4, 5, and 6 become `Fake` notes (but they will not be warped over).